 Preparing Children in Case of a Fire

 You can’t rely solely on smoke detectors to keep your family safe.
 In fact, studies show that children are the most likely group to sleep right through a smoke alarm, or wake up after it’s too late to get out.
-This is because they sleep so much deeper than adults do, but smoke alarms are still essential to have in the home.
+This is because they sleep so much deeper than adults do, but smoke alarms and carbon monoxide detectors are still essential to have in the home.
 They will likely wake you up and give you a chance to help your children escape to safety.

 There are additional steps you can take to keep your family safe in case of a fire.